Teskh/SCP/README.md

 Low Stakes: Focus on visibility, not critical enforcement (initially).
 Full-Screen SPA (React): Essential for tablet kiosk experience.
 Defined Production Flow: Logic tied to the specific station layout.
-Task Dependencies: Tasks can specify prerequisite tasks via comma-separated task_definition_ids.
+Task Dependencies: Tasks can specify prerequisite tasks via comma-separated `task_definition_ids`.
 Station-Context Driven: Core logic relies on fixed tablet location.
-Separate Admin Interface: For data management (List of tasks, List of workers/specialties, Production planning, House Types including Parameters and Panels per module)
+Separate Admin Interface: For data management (Task Definitions, Workers/Specialties, Production Planning via `ModuleProductionPlan`, House Types including SubTypes, Parameters and Panels per module/sub-type).
 Ensure keeping this document in context when making any change, as well as our schema and App.js.
 This is the structure of this codebase, keep it up to date when new changes modify it:
 .